 Atomic Installation

 "What are your top ten favourite songs of all time?
 What are the secrets that you have never told to any other human being?
+We want to know.
+And in return we will tell you our own answers.”

 At the entrance to the gallery each visitor is asked to fill in two forms.
 One lists their ten favourite pieces of music and is put on public display.
 The other is a secret that they have never told to another person.
 This is sealed in an envelope and left at the front desk with an attendant.
 Each visitor can then select whether they would prefer to answer or ask questions.
 When the appropriate booth is free the visitor occupies it for as long as they choose.
 The interviewer has a list of questions prepared by the artists which she or he may choose to use if she wishes.
-The questions explore the line between public expressions of taste/personality and the most private partsof our personalities.
+The questions explore the line between public expressions of taste/personality and the most private parts of our personalities.
 The conversations are private and are never recorded.